The Mandel Program for Social Leadership

 Government and politics – understanding the machinery of democratic government and the role of local governance

-Society in Israel – main challenges and opportunities facing Israeli society
+Society in Israel – the main challenges and opportunities facing Israeli society today

 These theoretical studies provide the foundations for the program’s hands-on, experiential learning components.

 2. Workshops focusing on five subjects